navyaasihu/powerplay-assignment/README.md

 **Candidate:** Navya Srivastava

 This repository contains all files, scripts, and documentation used to complete the PowerPlay DevOps Engineering intern assignment.
-It also documents the commands I ran, verification steps, and the screenshots to include in the submission.

 ---